Uswa-rgb/RewardPointsCalculator/README.md

 | 003         | Bob Johnson   | $80.00             | 2023-01-03       |

-We can then use this information to calculate the total reward points earned by each customer:
+We can use this information to calculate the total reward points earned by each customer:

 | Customer ID | Customer Name | Total Points | Jan Points | Feb Points | Mar Points |
 | -----------| ------------- | ----------- | ----------| ----------| ---------- |